sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 - Elementor
 - Page Builder by SiteOrigin
 - Gutenberg
-- WordPress 5.0+ Block Editor
+- WordPress's Block Editor
+- Classic Editor

+These page builders may be affected by this issue, and Focus will not give an accurate rating:

+- Divi Builder
+- WPBakery Page Builder (Visual Composer)

+These plugins are untested, and may or may not work:

+- Brizy
+- Oxygen Builder
+- Thrive Architect
+- Breakdance

 We're working on an update to improve accuracy for the affected page builders.
+But first, the developers of the page builders should provide a compatibility layer for Focus to work correctly, such as a method to fetch the edited content in HTML output format.
+If this is available, [please contact us](https://theseoframework.com/support/contact/), and we'll work on integrating it.

 ### (Legacy) What does "Essentials+" stand for?